Last Updated 9:44am, 9 November 2020

 Parents of children with special educational needs and disabilities (SEND) should also refer to the separate guidance for full opening of special schools and other specialist settings.

-If in September you have concerns about your child returning to school or college, because you consider they may have other risk factors, please do not hesitate to discuss with your school or college.
+If you have concerns about your child attending school or college, because you consider they may have other risk factors, please do not hesitate to discuss with your school or college.

-Parents may be feeling a mixture of emotions about their child’s return to school, and that is understandable.
-If you would like help or support, please contact your school first and they will put you in touch with services who can help.
+If you would like help or support, please contact your school first, and they will put you in touch with services who can help.

-Additionally, the Devon Children and Families Partnership website has a list of services that can offer mental health support to you and your children.
+Advice on how to support children and young people’s mental health and wellbeing during the pandemic is available on the government website.
+Additionally, the Devon Children and Families Partnership website has a list of local services that can offer mental health support to you and your children.

 The Government has announced new advice regarding the use of face coverings in education.